Skip to main content

 Corona Sharpening Tool, Garden Tool Blade Sharpener, AC 8300

-• SHARPENS ALL STRAIGHT BLADES EFFORTLESSLY-NO SAW BLADES INCLUDED.
+• SHARPENS ALL STRAIGHT BLADES EFFORTLESSLY-PORTABLE AND HANDY.

-• COMPACT DESIGN FITS PERFECTLY IN POCKETS OR TOOL BAGS.
+• COMPACT DESIGN FITS EASILY IN POCKETS OR TOOL BAGS FOR CONVENIENCE.

 BUY & SAVE